dghost/GLVideoFilter/README.md

 - A chained Sobel operator -> Canny edge detector with inverted colors

 Additionally, an optional blur pre-pass can be enabled for any video filter.

-The program works by performing the following steps:

-- The `captureOutput:` delagate performs the following:
-	- Performs a colorspace conversion from Y'UV to RGB for each pixel
-	- Renders the RGB + Y data into a texture
-	- Sets a flag to indicate that the texture has been updated
-- During redraw, the 'glkView: drawInRect:' delegate performs the following:
-	- Checks if a new frame is available, and if so:
-		- It applies a two-pass gaussian blur if enabled
-		- The selected filter is applied and the result is cached
-		- The texture is marked as having been processed
-	- The appropriate texture is then rendered to the screen

 ####Usage
 - One-finger left/right swipes cycle between filters.